Lunada Bay Boys

 The Lunada Bay Boys or simply the Bay Boys, are a surfer gang in Palos Verdes Estates, California, known for their aggressive localism.
 In 2016, Newsweek called the Lunada Bay Boys "America's most notorious surf gang".
-The group's territorialism of the Lunada Bay public beach has caused controversy in the legal and surfing worlds.
-Although the Bay Boys are now often considered a gang, the group had non-violent beginnings in the 1960s as a self-described surfing "family" or fraternity.
+The group's territorialism of the Lunada Bay public beach has raised concerns in the legal and surfing worlds.
+Although the group had non-violent beginnings in the 1960s as a self-described surfing "family" or fraternity, the Bay Boys are often considered a gang and use public harassment and intimidation as forms of confrontation and bullying.

 History

-Historically, Lunada Bay had been considered an acclaimed big wave winter surf spot, with a right-hand break.
+Lunada Bay had been considered an acclaimed big wave winter surf spot, with a right-hand break.
 The culture of Palos Verdes surfing clubs extends back as far as the 1930s with groups such as the Palos Verdes Surfing Club.
+Lunada Bay is at the base of 250 foot on the Palos Verdes Peninsula.
+To get to this prime winter surfing spot, surfers have to hike down a dirt trail.

-The Lunada Bay Boys started in the 1960s as a fraternity of local surfers in the Palos Verdes region.
+The Lunada Bay Boys formed in the 1960s as a fraternity of local surfers in the Palos Verdes region.
 An anonymous member stated, "It was more like a big family.
 I wouldn’t call it a gang.
 We used to camp down there every other night.
 We would almost live down there."
 The group wasn't known for its localism during the 1960s, and surfers within the group were not as prone to violence.
 At the time, the Lunada Bay Boys wasn't the only surf crew in the city and neighbored the "Portuguese Bend crew" (Portuguese Bend Club) as well as the "Haggerty's crew" (Haggerty's Surfing Club) of their respective surf spots.
+In the 1960s, the Lunada Bay Boys culture was mostly nonviolent and held close alliances with the neighboring Redondo Beach and Hermosa Beach.
+Activities of the original generation included camping down at the beach, fishing, diving, or shaping their surf boards in their shops.
+Becoming a member of the group was relaxed and involved no more than to be a local.